forcedotcom/sfdx-scanner/docs/_articles/en/faq.md

 ## Questions about language support

 #### Q: What languages does `Salesforce CLI Scanner` support?
-A: By default, `Salesforce CLI Scanner` supports code written in Apex, VisualForce, Java, JavaScript, XML, PL/SQL and TypeScript.
+A: By default, `Salesforce CLI Scanner` supports code written in Apex, VisualForce, Java, JavaScript, XML, and TypeScript.

 #### Q: How do get support to additional languages?
 Please create an Issue on our [Github repo](https://github.com/forcedotcom/sfdx-scanner).
 We'll try to help you out.

-#### Q: How do I add a supported language to `Salesforce CLI Scanner`?
-A: By default, supported languages are added.
-If you still need, follow the steps below.

-The file types targeted by each rule engine are defined in `~/.sfdx-scanner/Config.json` in the `targetPatterns` property for each entry.

-To make a particular rule engine scan a new language (from the set of [supported languages](./en/troubleshooting/#supported-languages-for-pmd)), add that language's file extension to the `targetPatterns` property for that rule engine in `~/.sfdx-scanner/Config.json`.
-For example, to start scanning Python files with PMD, add `**/*.py` to the `targetPatterns` property for PMD.

-Updating the `~/.sfdx-scanner/Config.json` file doesn't add any rules against that language.
-If you want to run rules against the new language, write them yourself and add them with the `scanner:rule:add` command.

-#### Q: How do I remove a supported language from `Salesforce CLI Scanner`?
-A: Remove the language's file extensions from all `targetPatterns` properties in `~/.sfdx-scanner/Config.json`.
-The `Salesforce CLI Scanner` plug-in then ignores files of that type.

-Removing this information from the `~/.sfdx-scanner/Config.json`file doesn't remove existing custom rules from the registry.
-To remove existing custom rules, run the `scanner:rule:remove` command.

 ## Questions about adding and removing rules